Floer-theoretic filtration on Painlev\'e Hitchin systems: Introduction

 This is well defined, as all components $E_i$ are equidimensional, of real dimension $\dim_\C \M$, and the central fiber is deformation-retract of $\M,$ thus $H^{\dim_\C \M}(\M)$ is generated by $[E_i]$.

-\begin{remark} Interestingly, the multiplicities $m_i$ are computed for irreducible components $E_i$ of a special type (called very stable Higgs bundles) in recent work by Hausel--Hitchin \cite{hausel2022very}, where they show that these numbers show up in the mirror symmetry for Higgs moduli spaces. \end{remark} With this notation in mind, summarizing the work of this paper and \cref{Intro:Floer filter for parabolic higgs dim=2}, we get:
+\begin{remark} Interestingly, the multiplicities $m_i$ are discussed for the irreducible components $E_i$ of a special type (called very stable Higgs bundles) in recent work by Hausel--Hitchin \cite{hausel2022very}, where they show that these numbers show up in the (conjectured) mirror symmetry for Higgs moduli spaces. \end{remark} With this notation in mind, summarizing the work of this paper and \cref{Intro:Floer filter for parabolic higgs dim=2}, we get: